Achieving Rapid Recovery in an Overload Control for Large-Scale Service Systems: Solving the ODE

 \section{Solving the ODE}

-To compute the solution to \eqref{ODE-6} requires a computation of $\pi_{1,2}(x(t))$ and $\pi_{2,1}(x(t))$ for all $x(t) \in \RR_6$.
+To appreciate that the algorithm cannot be a routine solution of an ODE, observe that computing the solution to \eqref{ODE-6} requires computing the two steady-state probabilities $\pi_{1,2}(x(t))$ and $\pi_{2,1}(x(t))$ for all times $t$ and states $x(t) \in \RR_6$.
 Simplification is achieved when $r_{1,2} = r_{2,1} = 1$, because the FTSP's $D_{i,j}(x(t), \cdot)$, $i,j = 1,2$, become simple {\em birth-and-death} (BD) processes.
-To facilitate the discussion we thus consider this simpler case and refer to \S 6.2 in \cite{PW-ODE} for the treatment of the FTSP $D_{1,2}$ as a {\em quasi-birth-and-death process} (QBD) when the ratio parameters are not equal to $1$.
-(In \cite{PW-ODE} FQR-T is studied with one overload incident, with pool $1$ receiving help, but the same method can be applied to $D_{2,1}$ with sharing in the opposite direction.)
+To facilitate the discussion we thus consider this simpler case and refer to \S 6.2 in \cite{PW11b} for the treatment of the FTSP $D_{1,2}$ as a {\em quasi-birth-and-death process} (QBD) when the ratio parameters are not equal to $1$.
+(In \cite{PW11b} FQR-T is studied with one overload incident, with pool $1$ receiving help, but the same method can be applied to $D_{2,1}$ with sharing in the opposite direction.)

 For simplicity, we again start by assuming that the arrival processes are homogenous Poisson processes, having constant arrival rates $\lm_1$ and $\lm_2$ over $[0, T]$, and that the staffing functions are also fixed over that time interval at $m_1$ and $m_2$.
 Recall that $D_{i,j}(\gamma, \cdot) \equiv \infty$ if $d_{i,j}(\gamma) > 0$ and $D_{i,j}(\gamma, \cdot) \equiv - \infty$ if $d_{i,j}(\gamma) < 0$, and let $\AA_{1,2}$ and $\AA_{2,1}$ be the subsets of $\RR_6$ in which the FTSP's $D_{1,2}(\gamma, \cdot)$ and $D_{2,1}(\gamma, \cdot)$ are positive recurrent, i.e., \bequ \AA_{1,2} \equiv \{\gamma \in \BB_{1,2}: 0 < \pi_{1,2}(\gamma) < 1\} \qandq \AA_{2,1} \equiv \{\gamma \in \BB_{2,1} : 0 < \pi_{2,1}(\gamma) < 1\}. \eeq By definition, if the fluid model at time $t$ is in $\AA_{i,j}$, i.e., $x(t) \in \AA_{i,j}$, then $d_{i,j}(x(t)) = 0$.
 However, if $d_{i,j}(x(t)) = 0$, then $x(t)$ is not necessarily in $\AA_{i,j}$, because the FTSP $D_{i,j}(x(t), \cdot)$ may be transient (drift to $+\infty$ or $-\infty$) or null recurrent; in particular, {\em The evolution of the fluid model is determined by the distributional characteristics of the FTSP's $D_{1,2}$ and $D_{2,1}$}.
 Hence, even before we try to compute $\pi_{i,j}(x(t))$, which is necessary in order to solve the ODE \eqref{ODE-6}, there is a need to determine whether $x(t)$ is in one of the sets $\AA_{1,2}$ or $\AA_{2,1}$.
 We focus on $D_{1,2}$, with the analysis of $D_{2,1}$ being similar.